Stalker2106x/StbxEngine/doc/DesignMenus.md

 ## Designing GUI Screens (Menus) ##

 The GUIScreen class is the starting point of the engine interfaces.
-It handles layout on screen of menus, sprites, and various GUIElements together.
+It handles layout on screen of menus, sprites, and various GUIElements together.\n
-The GUIMenu class is a GUIElement that can be added to GUIScreen, and represents a clickable menu that handle labels, controls/values and their various interactions.
+The GUIMenu class is a GUIElement that can be added to GUIScreen, and represents a clickable menu that handle labels, controls/values and their various interactions.\n
 It acts as a container for GUIMenuItem elements.\n Each screen must be loaded from an XML resource file, described in the next section\n

+### StbxEngine XML Reference

 <table>
   <tr>